 Succession and Business Transition:

 - Is your current team comprised of multiple generations of individuals who are positioned to keep the business running for many years or decades into the future?

-- What do you see as the “advisor and/or team of the future” and does your team embody these traits?
+- What do you see as the “Financial Professional and/or team of the future” and does your team embody these traits?

 - What could you do today in order to “future-proof” your practice?

 - Do you believe that expanding your team will be necessary?
-What is the ideal new team member for your team?
+Who is the ideal new team member for your team?